 Reducing the United States’ global carbon footprint is a daunting task but, thankfully, there are still meaningful things you can do right now to help preserve the planet.
 People around the world have access to new smart home tech devices that save money and are more energy-efficient than their more traditional counterparts.
-Here are 5 smart home tech devices to help you reduce your environmental impact.
+Here are 5 energy-saving smart home devices to help you reduce your environmental impact.

 Intelligent thermostats, such as the Nest thermostat, learn consumers’ preferences and adjust automatically to meet household needs.
 Instead of manually remembering to turn down your heat or air conditioning when you head out the door for work, you can program the Nest thermostat to do so automatically.

 Taking the guesswork out of programming your indoor climate control not only reduces your energy consumption but also can help lower your utility bills.
 On average, Nest claims that homeowners can save up to 12% in heating and 15% in cooling costs after installation.
 This translates to approximately $131 to $145 in savings each year.

 During the warm summer months, your air conditioning can kick into overdrive trying to keep your home cool.
 When the sun streams through the window, it can heat up your home even more.
 Smart blinds sense when window temperatures rise and automatically adjust to help maintain your desired indoor temperature.

 MySmartBlinds features a convenient app that allows users to program their blinds based on their daily or weekly preferences.
 Additionally, these blinds can be outfitted with an optional solar panel strip that will recharge the blind’s batteries, which will lead to additional energy savings.
 Over time, smart blinds will pay for themselves in energy savings.